-A \textbf{Weyl $m$-gon} is a connected Weyl graph of type $I_2(m)$, a \textbf{generalized $m$-gon} is a building of type $I_2(m)$, a \textbf{Singer $m$-gon} is a Singer graph of type $I_2(m)$\footnote{ This is more restrictive than the usual definition of a Singer polygon.
-Many authors define a Singer polygon to be a generalized polygon equipped with an action of a group which is point-regular (e.g. \cite{de2009singer}).
-Our definition of a Singer polygon is equivalent to a generalized polygon equipped with an action of a group which is point-regular and line-regular.}, and a \textbf{Singer cyclic $m$-gon} is a Singer $m$-gon whose fundamental group is cyclic.
-For $m=2,3$ we say \textbf{digon} and \textbf{triangle} respectively, and for arbitrary $m$ we say \textbf{polygon}.
-A Weyl graph is a Singer graph if and only if its $2$-residues are Singer polygons, and a Singer cyclic lattice is equivalently a Singer lattice whose quotient's $2$-residues are Singer cyclic polygons (these statements follow from results in \cite{nor2}).
+A \emph{Weyl $m$-gon} is a connected Weyl graph of type $I_2(m)$, a \emph{generalized $m$-gon} is a building of type $I_2(m)$, a \emph{Singer $m$-gon} is a Singer graph of type $I_2(m)$,\footnote{ this is more restrictive than the usual definition of a Singer polygon, many authors define a Singer polygon to be a generalized polygon equipped with an action of a group which is point-regular, e.g. \cite{de2009singer}; our definition of a Singer polygon is equivalent to a generalized polygon equipped with an action of a group which is point-regular and line-regular} and a \emph{Singer cyclic $m$-gon} is a Singer $m$-gon whose fundamental group is cyclic.
+For $m=2,3$ we say \emph{digon} and \emph{triangle} respectively, and for arbitrary $m$ we say \emph{polygon}.

+A Weyl graph is a Singer graph if and only if its $2$-residues are Singer polygons, and a Singer cyclic lattice is equivalently a Singer lattice whose quotient's $2$-residues are Singer cyclic polygons.
+These statements follow from covering theory developed in \cite[Section 4]{nor2}.